If you are experiencing a medical emergency please dial 911 immediately

 During checkups, your doctor will ask you and your child whether symptoms and peak expiratory flow have held steady, improved, or become worse.
 He or she will also ask about asthma attacks during exercise, at night, or after laughing or crying hard.
 You and your child track this information in an asthma diary.

 Your child may be asked to bring the peak expiratory flow meter and inhaler to an appointment so your doctor can see how he or she uses them.
 Based on the results, your child's asthma category may change.
 And your doctor may change the medicines your child uses or how much medicine he or she uses.

 If your child has persistent asthma and takes medicine every day, your doctor may ask about his or her exposure to substances (allergens) that cause an allergic reaction.
 For more information about tests for allergies, see the topic Allergic Rhinitis.

 Although your child's asthma cannot be cured, you can manage the symptoms with medicines and other measures.

 It's very important to treat your child's asthma.
-Although he or she may feel good most of the time, even mild asthma can cause changes to the airways that speed up and make worse the natural decrease in lung function that occurs as we age.12
+Although he or she may feel good most of the time, even mild asthma may cause changes to the airways that speed up and make worse the natural decrease in lung function that occurs as we age.

 Your child can expect to live a normal life by following his or her asthma action plan.
 Asthma symptoms that are not controlled can limit your child's activities and lower his or her quality of life.